Anjanibai Malpekar

 Anjanibai Malpekar (22 April 1883 – 7 August 1974) was an Indian classical singer, belonging to the Bhendibazaar gharana of Hindustani classical music.
 In 1958, she became the first woman to be awarded the Sangeet Natak Akademi Fellowship, the highest honour conferred by the Sangeet Natak Akademi, India's National Academy for Music, Dance and Drama.
 Acclaimed for her beauty in her youth, Malpekar was the muse of painters Raja Ravi Varma and M. V. Dhurandhar.

 Early life

 Anjanibai Malpekar was born on 22 April 1883, in Malpe, Pernem in Portuguese Goa, in music loving family that belonged to Goan Kalavant community.
 Both her grandmother Gujabai and mother Nabubai were respected names in music circles.
-At a young age of 8, she started her musical training under the tutelage of Ustad Nazeer Khan of Bhendibazaar gharana.
+Her grandfather Vasudev Malpekar was also a respected classical musician and singer.
+At the young age of 8, she started her musical training under the tutelage of Ustad Nazeer Khan of Bhendibazaar gharana.
 The gharana had its origins in the much older Moradabad gharana, and was based in the Bhendi Bazaar area of Bombay.
+Anjanibai Malpekar had a devadasi background.
+In addition to being proficient in classical music, she was also an excellent kathak dancer.